 Successful completion of graduate coursework is a key component of the M.S.
 Program.
-Students should come up with a course plan that suits their focus area of interest, in consultation with their Faculty Advisor and/or the M.S.
-Graduate Advisor.
+Students should come up with a course plan that suits their focus area of interest, in consultation with their Faculty Advisor and/or the Advisor to M.S.
+Students.
 The M.S.
 Program requires completion of a minimum of 36 units of approved coursework in EE and related areas.
-At least 24 of these units must be in graduate-level courses numbered between 200 and 279.
-Colloquium units and courses numbered 291 and higher are not counted towards the 36 unit requirement.
+Of these 36 units, at least 24 of these units must be in graduate-level courses numbered between 200 and 279.
+The remaining 12 unit requirements are specific to each plan as explained below.
+Colloquium units and courses numbered 291 and higher are not counted towards the 36-unit requirement.